 - Place both squash halves onto the rack.

 - Close the lid with valve in “steam” position.

-- When Instant Pot goes to warm mode, turn off and vent off steam.
+- When Instant Pot goes to warm mode, turn it off and do a quick release to vent off steam.

 - Open lid and remove the cooked spaghetti squash.

 You can adjust the time to your preference.
 You could go anywhere from 7-10 minutes.
 I thought 10 minutes resulted in a nice texture.
 If you like it a bit firmer, try 7 minutes.

 Spaghetti Squash and Meat Sauce